bumptech/glide/_posts/2016-10-13-contributing.md

 ##### Tests

+Glide has two types of tests, unit tests that run on your local machine, and instrumentation tests that run on an emulator or device.

+###### Unit tests
-All of Glide's tests, including unit tests and code analysis, are run when you build the project.
+Glide's unit tests are run as part of Glide's build, so you can just use:

-You can run just the tests using: ``./gradlew test``.
+ ``./gradlew build``

+For a faster development cycle, you can also just run the unit tests for the main library with:

+``./gradlew :library:testDebugUnitTest``

+###### Instrumentation tests.

+To run Glide's instrumentation tests, you need to either plug in a real device, or add an emulator using Android Studio.
+It's now quite easy to add an emulator in Android Studio and x86 emulators are quite fast to boot and run.
+As a result, I'd generally recommend running Glide's instrumentation tests on an emulator.

+To run Glide's instrumentation tests:
+1. [Setup an emulator in Android Studio][Android Studio emulator] (I usually use x86 and API 26)
+2. Run:

+    ``./gradlew :instrumentation:connectedDebugAndroidTest``

 ##### Sample projects

-Glide's test are not completely comprehensive and do not effectively test for performance regressions.
-To verify your changes work and do not negatively affect performance (or improve performance!), it's also a good idea to try running one or more of Glide's sample projects.
+Glide's tests are not completely comprehensive.
+To verify your changes work and do not negatively affect performance, it's also a good idea to try running one or more of Glide's sample projects.

 Glide's sample projects are located in samples/.
 Sample projects can be built and installed onto a device or emulator using gradle: